Berlin murder further strains Germany-Russia relations | DW | 05.12.2019

 Galeotti said Germany's government was moving much more cautiously.
 "Now that Germany has decided to expel Russians, it will be interesting to see if they encourage allies to do the same," he said.
 Information gathered by DW suggests no such plans from the Foreign Ministry are in the works.
 Those asking why Germany has acted so hesitantly are generally told that it is important to wait for the findings of the murder investigation.
 That stance was reiterated on Thursday after Chancellor Angela Merkel's meeting with Kazakh President Kassym-Zhomart Tokayev.

 When Britain called out to allies for support in 2018, Germany expelled four employees of the Russian Embassy.
-"The facts and the evidence point to Russia," said Heiko Maas, who was then the foreign minister.
+"The facts and the evidence point to Russia," said Foreign Minister Heiko Maas at the time.
 "It is clear that this attack cannot go unanswered."
 The statement was made far before the investigation was complete.

 "My first impression is that Germany wants to avoid escalation," Galeotti said.
 In that context he also mentions talks scheduled to take place Monday in Paris between Russian President Vladimir Putin and his Ukrainian counterpart, Volodymyr Zelenskiy.
 The talks will be the first such high-level meeting between the countries in three years.
 Germany and France will serve as mediators of the Normandy Format meeting.
 The summit could potentially open the door to finding an end to the ongoing seven-year war in eastern Ukraine.